MESYETI/ywiki/wiki/bloat.md

 it's time to get rid of it and buy a new one.

 This slowdown is not a problem with the hardware.
-Software is becoming more and more bloated, making it more slower on "older" devices.
+Software is becoming more and more bloated, making it slower on "older" devices.
 Computers are getting CPUs that are more and more powerful, when they don't even need to.
 There is so much lightweight software out there that doesn't aim to waste your resources.